BIDMCDigitalPsychiatry/LAMP-platform/docs/aws_resources.md

----
-title: Preparing Resources on AWS
+# Preparing Resources on AWS
-slug: aws_resources
----

 The following instructions will result in a Docker Swarm setup prepared to deploy LAMP.
 You will need to continue following the instructions after this phase to successfully configure LAMP.